Every Part of Medicare: A, B, C, D, And Supplemental Insurances11 minute read

 At its core, Medicare is a simple system that you automatically qualify for by turning 65, where you pay small premiums to help cover most if not all of your medical costs to help ease the financial burden as you age.
 But after Part A and B, Medicare can begin to get a little confusing.
 But don’t worry, because we’re here to break down all the other parts of Medicare to help you choose and understand each plan.

-Part C of Medicare is an option for elderly people already enrolled in Part A and B. Part C is an additional private insurance plan that covers services like vision, dental, and usually prescriptions.
+Part C is an option for elderly people already enrolled in Part A and B. Part C is an additional private insurance plan that covers services like vision, dental, and usually prescriptions.
 (We’ll discuss these more in a moment.)

 These plans are called Medicare Advantage plans.
 You will pay a premium with the private insurance company for the additional services as well as your premium for Part B.